joqk12345/master-fronted-tech/docs/content/English/2025/ted/the_english_learning_curve.md

-# the English Learning curve
+# The English Learning curve